 But to be honest, fall and holiday-time are my favorite seasons to make ice cream.
 So many awesome flavors can be dreamt up this time of year.

-You can use any pumpkin beer of your choosing, but I opted for Shipyard because I think it’s one of the most solid pumpkin beers around.
+For this recipe, you can use any pumpkin beer of your choosing (and omg there are so many of them on the market right now!), but I opted for Shipyard because I think it’s one of the most solid pumpkin beers around.
 It’s perfectly spiced… And I know from experience and an annual pumpkin beer taste tasting (of 16+ pumpkin beers) that perfectly spiced is tough to find.

 While the ice cream is custard-based, the beer is added after the custard is made, so nothing silly like the alcohol burning off happens with this ice cream.
 Isn’t that the worst??

-Also note that my dog loves ice cream and sat and stared at me the whole time I made this and ate this.
+Also note that my dog loves ice cream and pumpkin and sat and stared at me the whole time I made and ate this.
 Which in total time was about 14 hours.
 Poor deprived pumpkin-loving pup.